(Adds Powell comments from press conference, bylines)

 WILL THIS MAKE IT MORE EXPENSIVE TO BUY A HOME?

-One of the sectors the Fed has been watching closely is the interest-rate sensitive housing market, where prices have risen 38% since the start of the pandemic.
-The surge has been driven by low borrowing costs, put in place by the Fed to cushion the economy from the COVID-19 pandemic, meeting an upswell in demand and a shortage of properties for sale.
+One of the sectors the Fed has been watching closely is the interest rate-sensitive housing market, where prices have risen 38% since the start of the pandemic.
+The surge has been driven by low borrowing costs, put in place by the Fed to cushion the economy from the COVID-19 pandemic, meeting an upswell in demand and an ongoing shortage of properties for sale.

 Mortgage rates have already risen sharply since the Fed began signaling late last year it would likely tighten policy, with the average contract rate on a 30-year fixed-rate mortgage reaching 5.65% last week, the highest level since late 2008, the Mortgage Bankers Association reported earlier on Wednesday.